🍕 • the pizza stands for pain

 December - May 2018

-I was barely 21.
 I had one semester of college left to finish my bachelors and a well-paying web developer job lined up that would start two months after I graduated.
 During those two months, I planned to go on a big road trip to New England with a girl that I had met earlier that year who I loved.
-She was willing to go anywhere, do anything.
-We would sleep in a tent.
-Together.

 I spent most of my time at the student union, where I laid on luxurious, probably never washed, couches, listening to a playlist of music I curated specifically to help me fall asleep, reading my Kindle until I did fall asleep, waking up sometime after, falling asleep again, until finally I decided to go home and sleep there.
 After half-assing all my classes the next day, I’d come back and do it again.

-I’d go on long road trips with friends for multi-day backpacking trips in remote areas with rough terrain and no cell phone service.
+I’d go on long road trips with friends for backpacking trips in remote areas with rough terrain.
 I’d cook big meals with heavy cookware to share at potlucks, or be on my feet all day working as a bike mechanic at the local co-op.

 I’d walk the house dog, Snickers.
 I’d have an idea for a program or script and bust it out in one day with my stupid fast 160 WPM fingers.